The Sales Prospecting Secret That Gets Results

-And yes, technically, that is ONE form of prospecting.
-Randomly calling on people simply just because you have a name and a number.
+And yes, technically, that is ONE form of sales prospecting.
+Randomly cold calling on people simply because you have a name and a number.

 This is a death trap for salespeople.